cfpb/grad-path/README.md

 - [x] Header and footer need a basic design with a simple configuration mechanism so that they can be customized without altering source files.
   - [x] OpenGraph properties also need some sensible defaults and configurability.
 - [x] Icons have temporary placeholder text; need to be replaced with their actual SVG code.
-- [ ] CostsGroup issues:
+- [x] CostsGroup issues:
   - [x] Need to delay init of CostsGroup
-  - [ ] They are currently not closable once opened
+  - [x] They are currently not closable once opened
-  - [ ] Consider simplifying to a `details` element implementation
+  - [x] Consider simplifying to a `details` element implementation
 - [x] Use JS to bypass intro if user is returning via personal URL.
 - [x] Eliminate requests for Avenir Next (coming from cf-typography).
 - [x] Provide a simple Docker container for easy deployment.
-- [ ] Accessibility testing and remediation
+- [x] Accessibility testing and remediation
 - [x] Document config/customization options
+- [x] Audit npm packages and remove unneeded ones
+- [ ] GitHub Pages demo
 - [ ] Eliminate feedback forms, or are they useful as placebo "questions for reflection"?
 - [ ] Optimize hero image and serve different sizes to different viewports.
 - [ ] Add favicon/apple-touch-icon (or delete references)
+- [ ] Add screenshot to README
 - [ ] The specific `npm run scripts`, `styles`, and `templates` commands don't put their results in the correct folder.
 - [ ] `npm run watch` doesn't watch enough files to be useful.
-- [x] Audit npm packages and remove unneeded ones

 ## Getting help